-- a.
-Grades: To remain in good standing, students need to maintain a grade average of at least B with no "permanent incompletes" (terminology used by the university to indicate an incomplete more than a year old, denoted by I on the transcript). - b.
-Second-year qualifying examination: The examination committee is appointed by area coordinators in consultation with the doctoral coordinator, and it includes two to four members of the faculty from the elected subfield(s).
-This committee will provide grades and feedback on the student's written and oral exam performance for the evaluation.
-For any student whose performance is marginal or fail, the examination committee, in consultation with the doctoral coordinator, will determine remediation activities, which may range from some form of remedial work to a re-take of the exam.
-Re-takes are subject to the same time constraints as the original exam and must be completed before August 15th.
-At the end of the re- examination or remediation period, the relevant members of the examination committee will again assess the student and provide feedback for the evaluation.
-Any student who fails a re-examination will be dismissed from the program. - c.
+a.
+Grades: To remain in good standing, students need to maintain a grade average of at least B+ with no "permanent incompletes" (terminology used by the university to indicate an incomplete more than a year old, denoted by I\ on the transcript).

+b.
+Second-year qualifying examination: See above for specific guidelines.

+c.
 Overall evaluation: Any student who the committee unanimously declares to have passed the exam and has maintained the required grade standard will be deemed to have met the academic standard for continuation in the program.
 Should grade or exam performance be marginal, the evaluation committee and examination committee will jointly decide, following a simple majority voting rule, whether to dismiss the student from the program or to establish additional remedial work.
 This vote will also take into consideration feedback from the student's first- and second-year research assistantship supervisor(s), the grade on the first-year examination, as well as written feedback from any other faculty members who have significant information concerning the student's progress.
 In the event of a tied vote, the doctoral coordinator will cast the deciding vote.